semihcihan/storeconfig/Ideas.md

 ## IDEAS TODOs

 - test pricing

-  - fails on new iap
-  - try on new sub
-  - try on new intro
+  - try on new sub & intro offers
   - try on new app

-- start end dates, scheduling
+- start end dates, scheduling (must have at least on fetch)

 - improve logging on showAction by gathering

 - what's new is not shared from base we need to check whether it's specific to this or other stuff too like description etc

 - can't create new version
   warn: PATCH /v1/appStoreVersions/{id} failed with non-retryable error on attempt 1:
   {